exercism/website-copy/tracks/csharp/exercises/high-scores/mentoring.md

 ### Reasonable solution

 #### using LINQ
-The exercise focuses mainly on using two concepts: `List` as generic collection, combined with basic LINQ methods.
+The exercise aims to teach two concepts: `List<T>` as a generic collection, combined with basic LINQ methods.

 ```csharp
 using System.Collections.Generic;